libsdl-org/sdlwiki/SDL3/SDL_GetProperty.md

 ###### (This is the documentation for SDL3, which is under heavy development and the API is changing!
 [SDL2](https://wiki.libsdl.org/SDL2/) is the current stable version!)
 # SDL_GetProperty

-Get a property on a set of properties
+Get a property on a set of properties.

 ## Header File